 The smell of baked bread.
 The scent of fresh oranges.
 The aroma of roses.
-We don’t need to be passing a bakery, slicing citrus in the kitchen, or strolling in a garden to get an immediate and pleasurable sense and the mere mention of these.
-If you want, you may even take a moment, right now, to notice what is happening in your body that tells you, yes, deliciousness and peace.
+We might be passing a bakery, slicing citrus in the kitchen, or strolling in a garden.
+When we take a moment to breath deeply, we can feel the pleasure, even a sense of ease, in our bodies.
+You may even take a moment, right now, to notice a remembered delightful scent, and and notice the sensations of comfort that arise.

 One of the most effective, and well-researched, ways to shift our moods is by aromatherapy (check here, and also here).
 A lavender wash puts baby right to sleep, lemon piped into the workplace increases mental alertness.
 The right scent can give us ease, or make us sharper.
 It can ground us, or elevate us.

-Depending upon our needs, certain aromatic oils can specifically open our hearts (ylang ylang), soothe our nervous systems (frankincense), ease a troubled stomach (peppermint), or even enhance our oxygen levels (cedar).
+We know that certain aromatic oils can open our hearts (ylang ylang), soothe our nervous systems (frankincense), ease a troubled stomach (peppermint), or even enhance our oxygen levels (cedar).

 Be warned, however.

 Our olfactory system is closely tied to that part of the brain that processes memory as well as mood.
 And each of us is unique.
-Lavender doesn’t always comfort, and if you hated your last job picking apples, it’s not going to give you comfort to walk by Macintoshes in the grocery store.
+Lavender doesn’t always comfort.
+If you hated your last job picking apples, you might feel disgusted as you walk by Macintoshes in the grocery store.

 Certain oils are allergens.
 Others should be avoided by women who are pregnant.
 And many oils are not to be taken internally.
-Because it works both with the limbic system (mood and memory) and the temporal lobes in the neocortex (social engagement as one of many functions), aromatherapy is powerful and should be used with caution.
+Because it works both with the limbic system (mood and memory) and the temporal lobes in the neocortex (our higher level processing system), aromatherapy is powerful and should be used with caution.

 When a client first works with me,

 I want to give them resources to off-set some of the more challenging moments we’ll be facing as we address trauma.
 I introduce them to one of my favorite interventions, the “nose-bath.”
-Long-standing clients have developed a short-hand, pun intended, as they hold out their hands for the essential oil that we’ve discovered works best for them.
-Rubbing the drops between their palms, they inhale from cupped hands to ground and center themselves for the session.
+We use the aromatic oil that is works best for them (read on to find out how).
+Rubbing the drops between their palms, or placing drops of oil on a tissue, they inhale and get grounded, centering themselves for the session.

 How do we determine the best aroma for them?